scylladb/scylla-manager/docs/source/restore/index.rst

   * :doc:`restore schema <restore-schema>` - restores the ScyllaDB cluster schema

-Each of those types has required prerequisites and follow-up actions.
-For more information, please read given restore type documentation.

 If both the schema and the content of the tables need to be restored, you must start with restoring the schema.
 Only after the schema is successfully restored can you proceed with restoring the content of the tables.

 Features